 Create a retirement budget

-If you want to know if you will have enough to retire on at age 62 (or any age), the first thing you’ll need to do is create a retirement budget.
-A retirement budget is key to knowing when can you retire.
+If you want to know if you will have enough to retire at age 62 (or any age), the first thing you’ll need to do is create a retirement budget.
+A retirement budget is a key to knowing when can you retire.
 What you might expect to have in retirement.
 For instance, younger folks might have credit card debt, car loans, and mortgages.
 However, those (hopefully) are not a consideration in retirement.
 Perhaps they will be replaced with travel or other fun things.
 Also, you should pay some attention to your emergency fund, to ensure it’s fully funded.

 You can use ours, and start filling in your expected income in retirement, starting with any pensions you might receive.
 Further, you can add any rental/other income.
 The only income to omit is Investment Income.
 Why?
 Because the investment income will get calculated as a result of your Financial Independence number.
 And

 Once you’ve calculated your expenses and income from pensions, rentals, etc., we’ll need to figure out how much income you can safely generate from your investments.
 Financial professionals often use the “4% rule” for generating investment income.